Numbers Chapter 2

 2:16 All that were numbered in the camp of Reubenרְאוּבֵן

-or Reuven Standard Rəʾūven, meaning “behold, a son”. he was the first of the six sons of Jacob and Leah (Jacob’s oldest son) For more info click here
+or Reuven banner Rəʾūven, meaning “behold, a son”. he was the first of the six sons of Jacob and Leah (Jacob’s oldest son) For more info click here

 [were] one hundred fifty one thousand four hundred and fifty, throughout their armies.
 And they shall set forth in the second rank.

-2:18 On the west side [shall be] the standard of the camp of Ephraim according to their armies and the captain of the sons of Ephraimאֶפְרַיִם
+2:18 On the west side [shall be] the banner of the camp of Ephraim according to their armies and the prince of the sons of Ephraimאֶפְרַיִם

 (/ˈiːfriːəm/;ʾEp̄rayīm, in pausa: אֶפְרָיִם ʾEp̄rāyīm).
 The Book of Genesis related the name “Ephraim” to the Hebrew root פָּרָה (pārā), meaning “to be fruitful”.
 This referring to Joseph’s ability to produce children, specifically while in Egypt (termed by the Torah as the land of his affliction).
 The name Ephraim can therefore be translated as “I will be fruitful”, with the prefix of aleph (א) indicating the first person, singular, future tense For more info click here